Tel Rumeida: Topological description

 Tel Rumeida is an agricultural and residential location on a slope to the west of Hebron's old quarter, running down east from Jebel Rumeida (from which it takes its name).
 On the east there is a spring, 'Ain Judēde.
 It lies at the edge of the administrative H2 zone and extends into a Palestinian quarter.
 Several Palestinian homes lie on the tel's apex, a further cluster lies north, and to the east by Ein Jadide ('Ain Judēde).
 Lower down, to the north-east, are three parallel thick-walled vaults called es-Sakawati, and slightly further east the tomb of Sheikh al-Mujahid/Abu es-Sakawati.

 Much of the land is owned or worked by several Palestinian families, among them the Natshe and Abu Haikals.
 Three lots of land are regarded as in Jewish ownership, having been purchased in the 19th century by the old Jewish Hebronite community: 2, lots 52 and 53, to the north, and one the south side.
 The Jewish settlement is called Jesse's Lands (Admot Yishai).
 Er-Rumeidy, a Jewish Karaite cemetery containing around 500 tombs, is located to the north-west.

 Archaeology

-Tel Rumeida is the oldest site in the city of Hebron.
+Tel Rumeida is the site of the ancient city of Hebron.
 Denys Pringle suggests that the site excavated 200-300 m east of the hilltop mosque represents the old Kiryat Arba described by the Dominican pilgrim Burchard of Mount Sion in 1293 as "vetus civitas quondam Cariatharbe dicta".

-Settlement periods

 The occupational sequence of the settlement is very similar to Jerusalem's.